 The new rules apply to medium and large employers who meet two of the following criteria:

-- Have an annual turnover of more than £10.2 million
+- have an annual turnover of more than £10.2 million;

-- Have a balance sheet total of more than £5.1 million
+- have a balance sheet total of more than £5.1 million;

-- Have more than 50 employees
+- have more than 50 employees.

-Employers who meet the criteria and who engage with contractors for intermediaries – e.g. PSCs – must apply IR35 legislation.
+Employers who meet the criteria and who engage with contractors for intermediaries, e.g. PSCs, must apply IR35 legislation.

-Will workers within IR35 rules be employees?
+Will workers inside IR35 rules be employees?

 What do employers need to do to prepare?